San Clemente

 What about car rentals?

 We wish we could recommend a go-to option for driving yourself, but we haven’t found a single clear winner.
 Zipcar availability is often limited unless you book at least a few days in advance, and its pickup spots are pretty spaced apart depending on the area (the cost quickly climbs for anything more than a couple of hours, too).
-Similarly BlueLA is restricted to too small of an area of the city (for now).
+Similarly BlueLA is restricted to too small of an area of the city for now.
 You can try a user-rented service like Turo or Getaround, but your mileage may vary.

-We’ve actually found that reserving a compact car at your nearest mom-and-pop rental spot to often be the cheapest option when you absolutely need a vehicle for the day (especially if you decline the additional coverages that are likely covered by your credit card already).
+We’ve actually found that reserving a compact car at your nearest mom-and-pop rental spot is often the cheapest option when you absolutely need a vehicle for the day (especially if you decline the additional coverages that are likely covered by your credit card already).
 And when in doubt, you can always opt for a U-Haul for more utilitarian needs ($19.95 per day, plus 79 cents per mile).

 Recommended